 In the old (and also in the draft for the new) signature law attribute certificates are explicitly included.
 In contrast to the definition according to X.509 (see above), a restriction has been included: The attribute certificate must have a reference to a unique base certificate.
 According to this, the use of the name in the field "Subject" of the attribute certificate is forbidden ([6] chapter 3.3); it has to be the issuer and the serial number of the base certificate.
 Because of this reference, its validity always ends with the end of the validity of the base certificate (either revocation or lapse of time).
 All types of attributes can be contained in attribute certificates, both authorizations and restrictions.
-If restrictions are included in an attribute certificate ([6]
+If restrictions are included in an attribute certificate and not the base certificate, an additional attribute must be included in the base certificate ([6]